 2019.
 Fiction: Steve Potter, Leah Hampton.
 Non-Fiction: Annie Stoltie, Dan Roche.
 Poetry: Ashaki Jackson, Fay Dillof

 2018.
 Fiction: Casey Quinn, Tyler Barton.
 Non-Fiction: Doug Deneen, Kelli Mitchell.
 Poetry: Ginseng MacKay-Tisbert, Lauren Whitehead.

 2017.
 Fiction: Betsy Kepes, Liz Wycoff.
 Non-Fiction: Caitlin Chandler, Glenn Sandiford.
 Poetry: Madeline Hennessey, Noah Stetzer.

 2016.
 Fiction: Samuel Duarte, Andrew Fichter.
 Non-Fiction: Rafia Zakaria, Lilace Mellin-Guignard.
 Poetry: Ryan Black, Dale Hobson.

 2015.
 Fiction: Andy Bates, Ellen Rocco.
 Non-Fiction: Carrie Laben, Douglas Deneen.
 Poetry: Stuart Bartow, Sarah Browning.

 2014.
 Fiction: Jackie Keren, Chris Tebbetts.
 Non-Fiction: Carrie Bramen, Beckie O’Neill.
 Poetry: Kierstin Bridger, Adam Falkner.

 How to Apply

-Application period will be open April 16-May 27, 2020.
+Application period will be open July 1-15, 2020.
 You can submit your application by visiting our Submittable page.
 Late applications will not be considered.
-All applicants will be notified of the status of their application by July 16.
+All applicants will be notified of the status of their application by August 15, 2020.

 Prepping Your Application